Huddersfield Town offers one of the cheapest pints in the Premier League

 The research also found that many pubs close to football grounds do not serve fans of opposition teams.

-Peter Watton, of OddsMonkey, said: “It was no surprise that the price of a pint in Burnley’s town centre is considerably cheaper than the prices in London.
+Peter Watton, of OddsMonkey, said: “It was no surprise that the price of a pint in Burnley’s city centre is considerably cheaper than the prices in London.

 “However, what was surprising to us was the amount of pubs that don’t accept away supporters and how difficult it is to find somewhere that does.”